Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 #### Substrate Technology Overview

-**The solution relies on a substrate blockchain and on substaTEE/IntegriTEE Workers** to secure private keys, signature programs and the friendly authentication and transaction validation service.
-The last service use a novel **Decentralized Trusted Transaction Validation Protocol** that leverage **TEE features on mobile**, combined with **One Time Garbled Circuit and Visual Cryptography** to provide a **Trusted Authentication and Trusted UI layer** on user devices.
+The solution relies on a **substrate blockchain** and on **substraTEE/IntegriTEE Workers** to secure:
+- Private keys and signature programs
+- **A Decentralized Trusted Transaction Validation Protocol** that leverage **TEE features on mobile**, combined with **One Time Garbled Circuit and Visual Cryptography** to provide a **Trusted Authentication and Trusted UI layer** on user devices.

 ***Link to medium Interstellar Wallet – Technology and security lightpaper.(draft/work in progress)**

 #### Interstellar project Phase 1:

-The project phase 1 focus on two of the core components of the Interstaller solution: An OCW garbled circuit factory GCF (to manage an external Garbled Circuit Genrator service) and an implementation of the Transaction Validation protocol in substrate pallets.
-It demonstrate the usage of GCF whithin a substrate framework and with a mobile  Garbled Circuit evaluator client.
-We designed this Garbled circuit Factory to be used by substrate devellopers regardless of Interstellar solution.
+The project phase 1 focus on two of the core components of the Interstaller solution:
+- An OCW garbled circuit factory GCF to manage an external Garbled Circuit Generator service (We designed this Garbled circuit Factory to be used by substrate devellopers regardless of Interstellar solution)
+- An implementation of the Transaction Validation protocol in substrate pallets to demo the usage of GCF whithin a substrate framework and with a mobile  Garbled Circuit evaluator client.

 Following are other use cases of Garbled Circuit Factory:

 - Every schemes  based on Garbled Circuit generator and evaluator
 - Multi Party Computation MPC protocol (when oblivious transfer OT will be managed in pallets)
 - Proof of history of legitimate computation with reusable garbled circuit (Interstellar ongoing research: Detection of adverse code execution during short transaction session) - end of Technology and security lightpaper.(draft/work in progress)
-- Efficient alternative to Public Key encryption. (based on AES or symetric encryption  Garbled Circuit that embed securely the symetric secret key, highly increase performance on recipent nodes)
 - Post Quantum encryption and signature scheme implementation (NIST candiate examples)